- Home

-A hot bowl of soup becomes even more appealing when the weather’s chilly outside.
-Not only is soup nourishing, comforting, and easy to prepare, but it’s also great for batch cooking – which means you can double up quantities, freeze the extra, and have healthy meals to hand when you don’t want to cook.
+A hot bowl of soup becomes even more appealing as the weather begins to cool.
+Not only is soup nourishing, comforting, and easy to prepare, but it’s also great for batch cooking.
+This means you can double quantities, freeze the extra, and have healthy meals to hand when you don’t want to cook.

 1. Chicken soup